 Go up the bank and follow faint trail/cairns through forest and downhill until you are in the large wash below the double splitter with a cairn (picture)

 Leave the wash to the right just below the splitter and traverse under the formation across slick rock following cairns.

 Follow cairns up the Tasmanian Devil drainage bearing right to avoid heinous debris.

 For Alladin's Lamp (written up in the Brin's Mesa area)just continue straight, the spire is obvious.
 Combining Tasmanian Devil with Alladin's lamp makes a great day of stellar climbing.
 The wider crack on Alladins lamp's east face is 5.10 (I dream of Genie)and the excellent hand/finger crack on the west face is 5.11-

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Soldiers Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Soldiers Pass: